QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 "...we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for our adoption to sonship, the redemption of our bodies."
 (Romans 8:23, NIV [E])

-The Anti-Gnostic Reality [I]: Skeptics (and some Christians) picture heaven as a non‑material existence.
-The Source Code instead promises resurrected bodies on a renewed earth (Revelation 21:1-2).
+Reality check [I]: Some picture heaven as non-physical.
+The Bible promises resurrected bodies on a renewed earth (Revelation 21:1-2).

-The audit of the Eschatological Horizon confirms that the Lord's Supper is the bridge between the "It is finished" of the past and the "Behold, I am making all things new" of the future.
+The Lord’s Supper is the bridge between the “It is finished” of the past and the “Behold, I am making all things new” of the future.

 (1 Corinthians 13:12, NIV [E])